-This Cloudflare WordPress setup guide is covered the basic and some additional settings to make the website secure and faster-loading speed.
+This Cloudflare WordPress setup guide is covered with the basic and some additional settings to make any website secure with faster-loading speed.

 Cloudflare is a popular CDN(Content Delivery Network), it serves the static contents of the websites from its distributed servers located around the world.